flub78/aws_cicd/doc/https.md

 After running the above command, certbot will generate a certificate for the specified domain(s) and store it in `/etc/letsencrypt/live/`.

-write a cron job to renew a certbot certificate
+## A cron job to renew a certbot certificate

 Here is an example of a cron job to renew a certbot certificate: